Target Exam

 Assertion: Overcoming deeply ingrained prejudices requires significant effort and exposure to counter-attitudinal information.

-Reasoning: People with strong pre-existing prejudices are generally less prone to attitude change compared to those without strong prejudices.
+Reasoning: People without strong pre-existing prejudices are generally less prone to attitude change compared to those with strong prejudices.

 Options: